onel0p3z/nodejs-first-steps/README.md

-My first steps and test apps with Node.js from tutorials and talk videos on youtube.
+My first steps and test apps with Node.js from videos, tutorials, and talks  on youtube.